Sign Up for Our Newsletter!

 • Donor restrictions and designations on the use of bequests will be followed under all reasonable circumstances.
 Where no restrictions or designations exist, the proceeds of wills and bequests will be utilized as unrestricted gifts to ZERO.

 • The organization does not offer Charitable Gift Annuities.
-ZERO can be a beneficiary of annuities managed by a third party, such as community foundations.
+ZERO can be a beneficiary of annuities managed by a third-party entity, such as a community foundation.

 Gift of Life Insurance

-ZERO will encourage donors to name ZERO to receive all or a portion of the benefits of life insurance policies that they have purchased on their lives.
+ZERO will encourage donors to name ZERO as the beneficiary to receive all or a portion of the benefits of life insurance policies they have purchased on their lives.

 No insurance products may be endorsed for use in funding gifts to ZERO without board approval.